What is being proposed at Resort Centre?

 The ultimate development of these lands has been guided by the planning that was undertaken through the Master Zoning Bylaw DC1-98 for Sites 1 and 3.
 To view the relevant information on Sites 1 and 3 in the DC 1-98 Bylaw pdf click here (357 KB) .
 The 1992 National Resource Conservation Board (NRCB) Decision #9103 for a Tourism and Recreation Development is another consideration for the planning for these lands.
 To view the NRCB Decision, pdf click here (26.35 MB) .

 Third Party Review

 The Town engaged Fiera Biological to prepare a third party review report of the applicant’s Environmental Impact Statement (EIS).
-A copy of the third party review report will be available here shortly. **COMING SOON**
+A copy of the third party review report is available below: